mmaeke/Metagenomics_Tutorial/README.md

  - Binning
  - Annotation

-  To further improve the quality and completeness of your metagenomic reads you can perform Bin targeted reassemblies.
+To further improve the quality and completeness of your metagenomic reads you can perform bin targeted reassemblies.
 This means you use your retrieved bins and map these back to the assembly.
-This might fill gaps and lengthen sequences,
+This might fill gaps and lengthen sequences.

 <p align="center">